Amund-Fremming/tero-platform/Tasklist.md

+- [ ] Move increment games played when you join now when storing a game
-- [ ] Use compile time checks with query macros
+- [x] Use compile time checks with query macros
 - [ ] delete user needs to delete auth0 user also

 - [ ] One endpoint to get all admin related data: stats, popup, config ??